-Israeli F-16 jet shot down by Syrian fire, military says
+Israeli F-16 jet crashes after Syrian fire

-(CNN)An Israeli F-16 fighter jet crashed Saturday in northern Israel due to "massive anti-aircraft fire" from Syrian forces, according to the Israeli army.
+(CNN)An Israeli F-16 fighter jet crashed Saturday in northern Israel after coming under "massive anti-aircraft fire" from Syrian forces, according to the Israeli army.

-Both pilots aboard the Israeli jet are safe, the Israeli army reported.

 The incident was reported after an Israeli combat helicopter came in contact with an Iranian unmanned aerial vehicle that had been launched from Syria, the Israel Defense Forces said in a statement.